nolascojoao/aws-ebs-lab/README.md

 ---

 ⚠️ **Attention**:
-- All the tasks will be completed via the command line using AWS CLI.
+- All the tasks will be completed via the command line using AWS CloudShell.
 Ensure you have the necessary permissions.
 [AWS CloudShell](https://docs.aws.amazon.com/pt_br/cloudshell/?id=docs_gateway)
 - Charges may apply for completing this lab.
 [AWS Pricing](https://aws.amazon.com/pricing/)
 - Assume you already have an EC2 instance running.